Envoy-VC/Smart-Contracts/Ether Wallet/readme.md

 ---

-The contract first includes the owner's address.
+The owner's address is listed first in the contract.

 ```solidity
 address payable public owner;
 ```

-The address is marked `payable` so that it can receive ether.
+The address has the designation `payable` so that ether can be sent to it.

-The owner variable is initialized within the `constructor` as the `msg.sender` i.e the deployer of the contract.
+The owner variable in the constructor is set to `msg.sender`, or the deployer of the contract, upon initialization.

 ```solidity
 constructor() {